jonathanhogg/flitter/docs/physics.md

 - `dimensions` is a required attribute giving the number of dimensions of the system, i.e., the length of the position, value and force vectors
 - `time` is an optional attribute providing the simulation clock
-- `resolution` is an optional attribute specifying a minimum simulation step time
+- `resolution` is an optional attribute specifying a *minimum* simulation step interval

 If `time` and `resolution` are not specified then the system will default to **flitter**'s internal frame clock and the target frame-rate interval.
-If `time` is specified, then you should also provide a sensible matching `resolution` value. `time` cannot run backwards and the simulation will simply stop running in this instance.
-If `time` jumps backwards, or forwards by more than `resolution`, then the simulation will continue from the new `time` point.
+This means that the simulation time units will be seconds and the simulation will advance in time steps equal to the frame interval.

+If specifying `time`, then `resolution` should be set to some sensible matching value somewhere at or above the expected increment in `time` at the engine frame-rate.

-> :warning: **Note**
+> **Note**
 >
 > If the physics engine is called with sequential `time` values (or the actual
 > frame times) that have a delta greater than `resolution`, then the simulation